Two young Louisiana women lost in a random burst of gunfire

 On the night she was fatally shot, Johnson was with her best friend, who was not named.

-Breaux, who sat with her boyfriend in the theater's back row when the gunfire erupted, was studying to be an X-ray technician at Louisiana State University, the school said in a statement.
+Breaux, who sat with her boyfriend in the theatre's back row when the gunfire erupted, was studying to be an X-ray technician at Louisiana State University, the school said in a statement.

 "We are in shock and mourning over the loss of one of our own," LSU said.